-The deadline to file an application for a BPDL is currently October 3, 2018.
+The deadline to file an application for a BPDL involving wildfire-related losses sustained due to the November 2018 California wildfires is currently January 11, 2019.

 Is my business or non-profit organization eligible for a BPDL?

 Almost all businesses and charitable or other non-profit entities located in a declared disaster area that have incurred damage to real or tangible personal property (e.g., real estate, equipment, inventory, machinery, fixtures, and leasehold improvements) as a result of the disaster may apply for an SBA loan to help repair or replace the damaged property.
 Your business may be a sole proprietorship, partnership, corporation, limited liability company, or other legal entity recognized under California law.
 The size of your business (average annual receipts or number of employees) will not be taken into consideration in determining your eligibility for a BPDL.
 Private, non-critical, non-profit organizations such as charities, churches, private universities, food banks, homeless shelters, museums, libraries, community centers etc., are also eligible for BPDLs.
 Private non-profit organizations that provide critical services are referred to FEMA.
 "Critical services" include power, water, sewer services, wastewater treatment, communications, education, emergency medical care, fire department services, emergency rescue, and nursing homes.